MikoUwU/WM8804-KiCAD-footprint/README.md

 # WM8804-KiCAD-footprint
-A symbol and footprint for the Wolfson/Cirrus Logic WM8804, compatible with KiCAD v4 and later.
+A symbol and footprint for the Wolfson/Cirrus Logic WM8804 S/PDIF transciever, compatible with KiCAD v4 and later.